-(E) Applicants shall submit to the board a detailed educational history of his or her professional graduate education to include locations, institutions, dates and program descriptions.
-Transcripts shall be sent directly to the board office from the school, college or university attended by the applicant.
+(D) Each applicant shall submit to the board a detailed educational history of his or her chiropractic education to include locations, institutions and dates attended.
+Transcripts shall be sent directly from the institution or program.

-(G) Applicants shall be responsible for the submission of verification of licensure and good standing from all states in which a chiropractic license was ever issued.
-Such verification shall be issued by the licensing authority and shall be valid for one hundred eighty days after receipt.
+(G) Each applicant shall be responsible for the submission of verification of licensure and good standing from all states in which a chiropractic license was ever issued.
+The verification shall be issued by the licensing authority and shall be valid for one hundred eighty days after receipt.

 (J) An applicant may be required to appear before the board or its designee for an interview.

-(R) A permit for a temporary license to practice chiropractic in Ohio may not be obtained for the purpose of establishing a practice in Ohio through licensure by endorsement.
+(N) A permit for a temporary license to practice chiropractic in Ohio may not be obtained for the purpose of establishing a practice in Ohio through licensure by endorsement.

-(T) Any applicant that the board proposes to refuse or deny licensure shall be entitled to a hearing on the question of such proposed refusal or denial.
+(P) Any applicant that the board proposes to refuse or deny licensure shall be entitled to a hearing on the question of such proposed refusal or denial.
 Notice and hearing requirements incident to such proposed refusal or denial shall be in compliance with the provisions of Chapter 119. of the Revised Code and Chapter 4734-4 of the Administrative Code.

 R.C.
-119.032 review dates: 11/07/2008 and 04/05/2014
+119.032 review dates: 03/10/2014 and 05/25/2019

 Promulgated Under: 119.03